 - Provide employee safety.
 Provide proper training before employees are allowed to operate a deep fryer and adequate supervision while it is being operated.

-We hope this article shed some light on keeping your staff members and food truck safe from deep fryer fires.
+We hope this article sheds some light on keeping your staff members and food truck safe from a deep fryer fire.
 If you have any additional tips, please share them in the comment section below.